dfeehan/brazil-mortality-release/README.md

 NOTE: Matt likes the [groundhog package](https://groundhogr.com/using/) which looks like it might be a lighter alternative to Docker

-# TODO
+# TODO - FINAL CHECKLIST

-* need a way to get data into image; created data.zip, trying to work with that
-- be sure capital-design.csv only has columns we need
-- figure out exactly what should start in the data/ zip file -> not sure we need data/vr_prepped; I think these get created by 01_vr_completeness?
+* be sure that the data in the zipfile are what we want, and find a way (other than dropbox) to distribute

 # Brazil sibling/network mortality analysis